0xSpaceShard/starknet-devnet-js/README.md

 # Compatibility

 This library is compatible with stable Devnet versions in the inclusive range: `v0.1.1`-`v0.1.2`.
-More functionality is being added while you are reading this:

-## TODO (missing functionality)

--   [ ] account impersonation
-    -   devnet_impersonateAccount
-    -   devnet_stopImpesonatingAccount
-    -   devnet_autoImpersonate
-    -   devnet_stopAutoImpersonate

 # Usage